duckietown/mooc-exercises/collision/README.md

  - `ymax` is the distance from the center point to its side in the positive y direction (if theta_deg in `FriendlyPose` is zero, this side is on the top of the pose point).
  - `ymin` is the same, but in the negative y direction

+xmax, xmin, ymax, and ymin are all given with respect to the robot/obstacle's coordinate system, and not the world coordinate system.
+Therefore, the theta_deg value of the `FriendlyPose` affects the rotation of the Rectangle.

 ```python

 @dataclass